 Dr. Smith is chairperson of the Department of Counseling.
-In addition to her administrative responsibilities in that role, she teaches Orientation to Mental Health Counseling, Introduction to Research, and Crisis/Trauma/Grief Counseling.
+In addition to her administrative responsibilities in that role, she teaches courses within the Department, including Introduction to Research, and Crisis/Trauma/Grief Counseling.
 Dr. Smith is a past member of the Board of Directors of Deaf Abused Women's Network in Washington, DC, and served on the Subcommittee on Mental Health, Office of the Deaf and Hard of Hearing for the State of Maryland.
 She was also the chairperson of the Mental Health Special Interest Section of ADARA from 2001-2007.

 Dr. Smith's teaching philosophy begins with learning.
 She considers herself a lifelong learner.
 Like Etienne Wenger, Dr. Smith believes that learning is a process of "becoming," not just an accummulation of knowledge and skills.
 We "become" through active participation in various communities of practice within our lives, including in this case, the practice of counseling.
 To this end, Dr. Smith continually studies, reflects on, and participates in the field of counseling and counselor education.
 Her goal is to share with students her passion for learning and her genuine engagement with them in the learning process.

 National Certified Counselor (NCC), National Board of Certified Counselors